goshevs/mariadbSpiderHPC/README.md

 ## Introduction

-This repo offers a set of template scripts whose goal is to simplify running containerized instances of distributed MariaDB on HPC infrastructure with PBS as a job scheduler.
+This repo offers a set of barebones scripts that simplify running containerized instances of distributed MariaDB on HPC infrastructure with a PBS job scheduler.

 ## How to use